 The most important thing is to start light and learn the correct movement patterns.
 Once you are confident you can perform the movements correctly you can gradually increase weight.
 This is how building strength and muscle mass works.
 You gradually increase the resistance over time to force your body to adapt to the increased demand.

-We hope you enjoyed these exercise tips for over 60 year old overweight people.
+I hope you enjoyed these exercise tips for over 60-year-old overweight people.
 Getting started is the hardest part, exercise is not supposed to be grueling but something you enjoy and makes you feel better about yourself.

 So don’t be afraid to get started, every day you wait will make your health worse.
-Just start light and experiment what you like.
-Don’t get dis encouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just take time and experience.
+Just start light and experiment with what you like.
+Don’t get discouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just takes time and experience.

 If you enjoy reading about strength training and fitness for seniors, please subscribe to our newsletter and bookmark this site.

-If you have any questions leave them at the comments section below and we will promise to answer you as soon as possible.
+If you have any questions leave them in the comments section below and I will get back to you as soon as possible.

 See you next time!